 CMES's ongoing lecture series cover everything from Modern Turkey to Middle East politics to Israeli culture.
 We also offer several occasional seminars, as well as ad hoc lectures and events.
 For a full list of upcoming events, visit our Event Calendar.

-The Arabian Peninsula Studies Lecture Series will address a geopolitical shift in international focus to the countries of the Arabian Peninsula, including Saudi Arabia, Yemen, Oman, the United Arab Emirates, Qatar, and Kuwait.
-This lecture series will cover all disciplines in the humanities and social sciences and bring one scholar to CMES each semester for a public lecture.
+The Arabian Peninsula Studies Lecture Series addresses a geopolitical shift in international focus to the countries of the Arabian Peninsula, including Saudi Arabia, Yemen, Oman, the United Arab Emirates, Qatar, and Kuwait.
+The series covers all disciplines in the humanities and social sciences.

 The CMES Arabic Language Seminar is an occasional seminar delivered in Arabic.